MLLabIISc/mllabiisc/_pages/home.md

 permalink: /
 ---

-The Machine Learning Lab of [Indian Institute of Science](https://www.iisc.ac.in/) was setup to study theoretical and applied aspects of Machine Learning in various domains.
+The Machine Learning Lab of [Indian Institute of Science](https://www.iisc.ac.in/) was setup to study theoretical and applied aspects of machine learning in various domains.
 Our aim is to explore and understand [artificial intelligence](), including machine learning, deep learning, numerical optimization, and natural language processing.
-Recently we have added Program Synthesis meets Machine Learning as a new research paradigm.
+Recently we have added program synthesis meets machine learning as a new research paradigm.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >